dev-ay/LiveProject/README.md

             };
         }
 ```
 The above code uses `db` which is the name of the database context created through Entity Framework instantiated elsewhere in the source file.
-This action/method will be called by the frontend `JavaScript` and will return a list of events in `JSON` object format as *"Data"*.
+This action/method will be called by the frontend `AJAX` and will return a list of events in `JSON` object format as *"Data"*.